There, There, My Dear: Lyrics

-The song is an open letter to someone called Robin, who signifies the dishonest music scene.
-First all, the writer questions the fact that he says he is "anti-fashion", but continues to wear fashionable clothes instead of, for example, flares which were outdated.
-The writer then alludes to the fact that whilst Robin can quote numerous philosophical and artistic people (Cabaret, Isaiah Berlin, William S. Burroughs, J. G. Ballard, Marcel Duchamp, Simone de Beauvoir, Jack Kerouac, Søren Kierkegaard and Michael Rennie) he doesn't actually these works or quotes.
-The writer then questions whether Robin actually like Frank Sinatra, implying that Robin says he loves Sinatra but actually can't name many of his songs and the writer is saying that he is a poseur and a fake.

-The writer then wonders how he can be so happy and calls him a "dumb dumb patriot" as he seems to ignore all the unhappiness and unrest around him.
-He then says that "the only way to change things is to shoot men who arrange things".
+The song is an open letter to someone called Robin, allegedly signifying dishonesty and insincerity within the music scene.
+The song begins with the writer questioning the fact that Robin says he is "anti-fashion", but continues to wear fashionable clothes.
+The writer then alludes to the fact that whilst Robin can quote numerous philosophical and artistic people he doesn't actually understand these works or quotes.
+The writer is implying that Robin is a poseur and a fake, questioning whether Robin actually likes and does some of the things he says.
+Whilst Robin is a "dumb, dumb patriot", ignoring all the corruption and in the music scene, the writer believes that "the only way to change things is to shoot men who arrange things".
 In an interview in 2001, Kevin Rowland said he wasn't proud of that lyric as "I don't feel that way now".
-The writer then says that he would listen to Robin's record collection but "I'd only waste three valuable minutes of my life with your insincerity".

-Then, now towards the end of the song, there are the lyrics "I've been searching for the young soul rebels", which inspired the album's title.
-The writer is saying that amidst the discord of the music scene, with post-punk, ska, pop, disco, etc, the writer wants to find harmony and integrity in all of this and Robin is someone who only likes what is cool and popular at that moment.
-The writer then alludes to the idea that all honesty has been driven out of the music business and has been left with fakery.
+The title of the band's debut album was inspired by the lyrics "I've been searching for the young soul rebels".
+The writer is saying that amidst the discord of the music scene, with the likes of post-punk, ska, pop, disco, the writer wants to find harmony and integrity in all of this and Robin is someone who only likes what is cool and popular at that moment.
 On later releases of the album, the song ends with Rowland singing unaccompanied the chorus of the 1969 Lee Dorsey song "Everything I Do Gonh Be Funky (From Now On)".